mesonbuild/meson/docs/markdown/CMake-module.md

 ## CMake subprojects

-Using CMake subprojects is similar to using the "normal" meson subprojects.
+Using CMake subprojects is similar to using the "normal" Meson subprojects.
 They also have to be located in the `subprojects` directory.